ahmedk92/UIAlertView-HideAnyWhere/README.md

 For most use cases, `UIAlertView` objects are shown with a cancel button.
 The methods `avhaw_hideAll` and `avhaw_hideAllAnimated:` make use of this, and thus can be convenient to use instead of `avhaw_enumerateAlertViewsWithBlock:`.

-You can use `avhaw_enumerateAlertViewsWithBlock` if you want to dismiss `UIAlertView` objects your way.
+You can use `avhaw_enumerateAlertViewsWithBlock:` if you want to dismiss `UIAlertView` objects your way.

 ## Why